 1. Personalize your WalkWithoutBorders.ca personal fundraising page!Make sure to add your name and your personal story.

 2. If you can, link your fundraising to an upcoming event.
 I’m leaving for Pakistan next week to work for MSF and have asked people to donate as a good luck token.

 3. Post to social media often as not everyone sees every post.
 Post a link of a beautiful scene from your walk and a link to your personal fundraising page.

 4. Email your friends who aren’t on social media.

 5. Email your close friends and explain why MSF is an important cause to you.

 6. Mention MSF’s Ebola response.
-Ebola is in the media and people are concerned — they know that MSF is working hard to respond and they want to help.
+Ebola is in the media and people are concerned.
+And if they know that MSF is working hard to respond they’re more likely to want to help your walk.

 7. Post personalized thank-you messages on your friends’ social media.
 People like a little recognition and it reminds others to donate.
 Thank people no matter the size of their gift.